Photography by Kawika Chetron

 The Germans didn't seem to have an opinion, as if reserving their energy for the main event.

 When the bull finally appeared—furious and muscular, kicking up orange dust and huffing through large black nostrils—Ricardo was relieved.
 Perched safely high up near the stone coliseum's pinnacle, suffuse with colors, peanut shells, the smell of urine and cerveza, he was hypnotized by the beauty of el toro, the lusty tone of its hide, the sheen of its muscles.
 At the appearance of the horse-backed picadores in full uniform, much to his delight, Violet leaned her whole body back against his knees.
-The sensation of her spine against his shin so excited him that it took a full minute for him to realize what was happening.
+The sensation of her spine against his shin so excited him, it took a full minute for him to realize what was happening.
 Violet had fainted and was slipping now to the hot stone at their feet.
 He grabbed her under each arm, but before he could hoist her up, one of the large Germans, a blonde oafish fellow named Gustav, had intervened and now was carrying her—groggy and silent—to the bus.
 Ricardo trailed foolishly behind, holding Violet's hat.

-Once she was laid out flat on the bus's back seat, Ricardo insisted that Gustav return to the fight.
+Once she was laid out flat on the bus's back seat, Ricardo insisted Gustav return to the fight.
 He splashed water from a cooler on Violet's forehead.
 He fanned her with a program and opened the button of her collar, imagining what it might be like to touch her.

 "Water," she said.